-Christmas celebration on December 24-25, and New Year on December 31-1,(Gregorian calendar), are well known dates to the majority of the population, however, per Julian calendar, Christmas is celebrated on January 6-7, some call it Orthodox Christmas, and the New Year is celebrated on January 13-14.
+Christmas celebration on December 24-25, and New Year on December 31-1,(Gregorian calendar), are well-known dates to the majority of the population, however, per the Julian calendar, Christmas was celebrated on January 6-7, some called it Orthodox Christmas, and the New Year was celebrated on January 13-14.

 While most children are anxiously awaiting the arrival of the big, jolly fellow in a red suit, who sneaks into their houses through the chimney with presents for everyone, or at least this is how the legend has it, Ukrainian children get their small gifts on December 6th, from Saint Nicholas.

 Saint Nicholas, was the “gift giver” I was familiar with during my childhood.
 He had a white beard, was dressed in bishop’s garbs, carried a crozier, and arrived on a white horse.
 On December 6th, he was visiting well-behaved children, and placing candy and cookies under their pillows.
 If you were really good, then he would drop off more goodies on Christmas Eve.
 You also were expected to know your Catechism, in case he decided to quiz you, before leaving you a gift.
 We recited prayers and songs dedicated to St. Nicholas, instead of leaving him milk and cookies.